-- are in place and continue to be relevant, comprehensive and effective; - 3. oversee the implementation of the risk management framework and ensure that internal controls are in place relative to the fiduciary activities; - 4. adopt an appropriate organizational structure/staffing pattern and operating budgets that shall enable the Trust and Asset Management Group to effectively carry out its functions; - 5. oversee and evaluate the performance of the Trust Officer; - 6. conduct regular meetings at least once every quarter, or more frequently as necessary, depending on the size and complexity of the fiduciary business; and - 7. report regularly to the Board of Directors on matters arising from fiduciary activities. - c.
+- are in place and continue to be relevant, comprehensive and effective; - 3. oversee the implementation of the risk management framework and ensure that internal controls are in place relative to the fiduciary activities; - 4. adopt an appropriate organizational structure/staffing pattern and operating budgets that shall enable the Trust and Asset Management Group to effectively carry out itsfunctions; - 5. oversee and evaluate the performance of the Trust Officer; - conduct regular meetings at least once every quarter, or more frequently necessary, depending the size on and complexity of the fiduciary business; and - 7. report regularly to the Board of Directors on matters arising from fiduciary activities. - c.
 Trust Officer.
 The management of day-to-day fiduciary activities shall be vested in the Trust Officer.
-In this regard, the Trust Officer shall: - ensure adherence to the basic standards in the administration of trust, other fiduciary and investment management accounts; - 2. develop and implement relevant
+In this regard, the Trust Officer shall: - 1 ensure adherence to the basic standards in the administration of trust, other fiduciary and investment management accounts; - 2 develop and implement relevant

 - disposing of such assets; - 5.
-It shall be responsible for taking appropriate action on the examination reports supervisory of agencies. internal and/or external auditors on the Bank's trust and fiduciary other business: and recording such actions thereon in the minutes; - 6.
-It shall designate the members of the Trust Committee.
+It shall be responsible for appropriate taking action on the examination reports supervisory of agencies, internal and/or external auditors on the Bank's trust and other fiduciary business; and recording such actions thereon in the minutes: - It shall designate the members of the Trust Committee.
 Trust Officer the and subordinate officers of the Trust Group and shall be responsible for requiring reports from said committee and officers and recording its actions thereon in the minutes; and - 7.
-It shall establish an appropriate staffing pattern and adopt operating budgets that shall enable the Trust Group effectively carry out its functions.
-It shall likewise he responsible for providing the officers and staff of the Bank with appropriate training programs in the administration and operation of all phases of trust and other fiduciary business.
+It shall establish an appropriate staffing pattern and adopt operating budgets that shall enablethe Trust Group effectively carry out its functions.
+It shall likewise be responsible for providing the officers and staff of the Bank with appropriate training programs in the administration and operation of all phases of trust and fiduciary other business.

-- policies and procedures on fiduciary activities; - 3. observe sound risk management practices and maintain necessary controls to protect assets under custody and held in trust or other fiduciary capacity; - 4. carry out investment and other fiduciary activities in accordance with agreements with clients and parameters set by the Trust Investment Committee approved bv the Board of Directors; - 5. report regularly to the Trust Investment Committee on business performance and other matters requiring its attention; - 6. maintain adequate books, records and files for each trust or other fiduciary account and provide timely and regular disclosure to clients on the status of their accounts; and - 7. submit periodic reports to regulatory agencies on the conduct of the trust operations. - d.
+- policies and procedures on fiduciary activities; - 3. observe sound risk management practices and maintain necessary controls to protect assets under custody and held in trust or other fiduciary capacity; - carry out investment and other fiduciary activities in accordance with agreements with clients and parameters set by the Trust Investment Committee as approved by the Board of Directors; - 5. report regularly to the Trust Investment Committee on business performance and other matters requiring its attention; - 6. maintain adequate books, records and files for each trust or other fiduciary account and provide timely and regular disclosure to clients on the status of their accounts; and - 7. submit periodic reports to regulatory agencies on the conduct of the trust operations. - d.
 Other Trust Officers.
-This Group shall have subordinate officers under several divisions/departments whose principal duty is to assist the Trust Officer in the performance of his duties and responsibilities including the marketing of trust and fiduciary products and services, investment and liquidity management.
+This Group shall have subordinate officers under several divisions/departments whose principal duty is to assist the Trust Officer in the performance of his duties and responsibilities including the marketing of trust and fiduciary products services, investment and liquidity management,